GwynnN7/dots-hyprland/README.md

   | [Quickshell](https://quickshell.outfoxxed.me/) | A QtQuick-based widget system, used for the status bar, sidebars, etc. |

   - For the full list of dependencies, see the [sdata/dist-arch folder](https://github.com/end-4/dots-hyprland/tree/main/sdata/dist-arch)
-  - THERE IS NO WAYBAR STOP FUCKING CALLING EVERY BAR WAYBAR
 </details>